Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/README.md

 ## Project Overview

-This project proposes the creation of a Generative AI and RAG-powered chatbot designed to support bioinformatics researchers in overcoming intricate challenges.
-The chatbot will provide accurate answers with thorough tutorials for solving bioinformatics problems, utilizing numerous pre-defined methods to acquire appropriate solutions.
+This project aims to create a chatbot powered by Generative AI and RAG to help bioinformatics researchers solve problems by providing accurate answers and tutorials using predefined methods.

 ## Project Abstract